petronius/polls-frontend/README.md

 * Proper pagination, page navigation
 * UI for adding new questions
-* More properly responsive styling would be a nice touch
 * Error handlers for failed API requests, maybe a nicer way to centralize all of that within in the app.